gamma-opt/DecisionProgramming.jl/docs/src/examples/n-monitoring.md

 ```

-The state probabilities for the strategy $Z$ can also be obtained.
-These tell the probability of each state in each node, given the strategy $Z$.
+The state probabilities for strategy $Z$ are also obtained.
+These tell the probability of each state in each node, given strategy $Z$.

 ```julia-repl
 julia> print_state_probabilities(sprobs, L)